ashraffares/scraper/README.md

 ## Getting Started
 To get a local copy of the repository please run the following commands on your terminal:
 -$ git clone 'https://github.com/ashraffares/capstone1.git'
+- to run the program open folder cd into bin and run the command ruby scraper.rb

 ## Test